-I’ve had solid, diverse experience in corporate responsibility, individual philanthropy and community outreach programs.
+My background in corporate responsibility includes individual philanthropy and wide-ranging community outreach programs.
 I’ve managed strategic planning, tactical operations and organizational processes that helped support an extensive array of worthy causes.

 Sounds of Recovery – When Yankee Candle founder Mike Kittredge suffered a serious stroke in 2012, music therapy helped his recovery process profoundly as he fought to re-connect with family, friends and his world.

 Observing this, his then-wife Lisa Kittredge sought my help as we created a new foundation called Sounds of Recovery.
 The foundation was dedicated to 1) advocating for music therapy practitioners themselves and 2) assisting organizations and individuals to build awareness of music therapy among those in the health-care community and among families of clients with need.

 I was honored to be named to the organization’s first Board of Directors and I also served as the Marketing Communications lead for the new entity.
 In addition to creating the organizational marketing communications plan and all written and video content for the sites, I was responsible for producing SOR’s 2015, 2016 and 2017 fundraising events, which included multiple live musical performances and TED-style talk by world-class music therapy authority Kathleen Howland Ph.D.

 The Kittredge Foundation – Mike and Lisa Kittredge established their own foundation in 1998 to support worthy causes and organizations.
 As the Administrator of the foundation since 2004, my duties included assessing grant proposals, working closely with grantee organizations, managing strategic communications and scheduling related events and appearances for the Kittredges related to the foundation.